 The Board recognises the importance of the identification and management of risk within the business.
 This therefore forms an integral part of day to day operations, procedures and Board discussions.
 Investment risk is managed directly by the Board and Appointed Actuary.
 This is achieved by setting parameters for various asset classes within which the Investment Managers operate.
-In addition, to protect the long term viability of the Society and bonus rates payable on relevant policies, an investment strategy plan has been prepared for any significant fall in equity values whereby agreed proportions of the equity holdings within the fund would be disposed of if the FTSE100 falls below various trigger points.
+In addition, to protect the long term viability of the Society and bonus rates payable on relevant policies, an investment strategy plan has been prepared for any significant fall in equity values whereby agreed proportions of the equity holdings within the fund would be disposed of if the value of equities in the portfolio falls below various trigger points.